dotnet/roslynator/docs/cli/generate-doc-command.md

 Indicates whether all derived types should be included in the list of derived types.
 By default only types that directly inherits from a specified type are displayed.

+**`[--include-containing-namespace]`** `{class-hierarchy containing-type parameter return-type base-type attribute derived-type implemented-interface implemented-member exception see-also all}`

+Defines parts of a documentation that should include containing namespace.

 **`[--include-ienumerable]`**

 Indicates whether interface `System.Collections.IEnumerable` should be included in a documentation if a type also implements interface `System.Collections.Generic.IEnumerable<T>`.